Chain State Derivation

 A block's gas limit is not validated against the total of the gas limits of its transactions.
 Instead, each transaction attempts to buy gas sequentially and if there is no more gas in a block for a given transaction to buy that transaction fails (and the next transaction attempts to buy gas).

 There is no priority fee.
 All transactions pay the base fee.
-If a user doesn't have enough FCT to pay for their max_fee_per_gas

 Transactions initiated by L1 contracts cannot increase the contract's FCT balance.
 Any minted FCT beyond what is required to pay for the transaction is transferred to the EOA who initiated the transaction on the L1.